jlimadev/aws-certification-cloud-practitioner-notes/notes/aws/README.md

 ##### Region Scoped

-- Amazon EC2 (Infrastructure as a Service)
+- Amazon EC2 (Infrastructure as a Service - IaaS)
-- Elastic Beanstalk (Platform as a Service)
+- Elastic Beanstalk (Platform as a Service - PaaS)
-- Lambdas (Function as a Service)
+- Lambdas (Function as a Service - FaaS)
-- Rekognition (Software as a Service)
+- Rekognition (Software as a Service - SaaS)